Why Now It’s the Time to Learn AI (And What You Can Do With Your New Skills)

 They’re not panicking.
 They’re not guessing.
 They’re not reacting to headlines.
 They’re building a skill stack with reps, not with stress.

-AI isn’t a robot marching toward your job with a villain monologue.
-It’s a set of tools quietly removing the parts of modern work that were always kind of ridiculous.
+AI isn’t a robot marching toward your job with a pink slip and a villainous monologue.
+It’s a set of tools quietly and systematically removing the parts of modern work that were always kind of ridiculous to begin with.

 It’s coming for blank-page paralysis.
 It’s coming for repetitive rewriting.
 It’s coming for messy meeting notes.
-It’s coming for the hours lost to formatting, summarizing, and reorganizing information that should have been clean to begin with.
+It’s coming for the hours lost to formatting, summarizing, and reorganizing information that should have been clean from the start.

 That’s what AI literacy is.
-And that’s why now.
+And that’s why now is the time.